-- World Health Organization (2003): WHO Ethical and Safety Recommendations for Interviewing Trafficked Women. - UNIAP (2008): Ethical Standards for Counter-Trafficking Research and Programming - Issara Institute (2018): Updated Guide to Ethics and Human Rights in Anti-Human Trafficking - Cathy Zimmerman child-specific guidelines? - National Roundtable on Human Trafficking and Slavery (2008): Guidelines for NGOs Working With Trafficked People, Third Edition. - NEXUS Institute (2013): Ethical Principles for the Re/Integration of Trafficked Persons: Experiences from the Balkans. - UNICEF (2021): UNICEF Procedure on Ethical Standards in Research, Evaluation, Data Collection and Analysis - British Academy (forthcoming): Research Ethics and Safeguarding Approaches with Youth in Risk Situations - Children Online: Research and Evidence (n.d.).
+- International Labour Office (2023).
+Ethical guidelines for research on child labour and Ethical guidelines for research on forced labour. - Modern Slavery & Human Trafficking Policy & Evidence Centre (2023).
+Knowledge for Change?
+Lessons from co-developing a research agenda on survivor engagement - World Health Organization (2003): WHO Ethical and Safety Recommendations for Interviewing Trafficked Women. - UNIAP (2008): Ethical Standards for Counter-Trafficking Research and Programming - Issara Institute (2018): Updated Guide to Ethics and Human Rights in Anti-Human Trafficking - Cathy Zimmerman child-specific guidelines - National Roundtable on Human Trafficking and Slavery (2008): Guidelines for NGOs Working With Trafficked People, Third Edition. - NEXUS Institute (2013): Ethical Principles for the Re/Integration of Trafficked Persons: Experiences from the Balkans. - UNICEF (2021): UNICEF Procedure on Ethical Standards in Research, Evaluation, Data Collection and Analysis - British Academy (forthcoming): Research Ethics and Safeguarding Approaches with Youth in Risk Situations - Children Online: Research and Evidence (n.d.).
 What are key ethical considerations in online research with children?

-may be about to trigger a mandatory reporting law (for example, a requirement to share the respondent's personal information with a social worker) or similar forced disclosure of respondent information.
+requirement to share the respondent's personal information with a social worker) or similar forced disclosure of respondent information.
 Respondents should also be informed that their participation (or lack thereof) will not impact their ability to obtain/maintain services.